-The total change in net position of \$113,581 represents unused local funds primarily earned by the authority's participation in the MDHHS Special Fund program which allows a CMH to utilize payments received from individuals and participating insurance companies (i.e. Medicare, Blue Cross Blue Shield, etc.) as local matching funds.
+The total change in net position of \$26,403 represents unused local funds primarily earned by the Authority's participation in the MDHHS Special Fund program which allows a CMH to utilize payments received from individuals and participating insurance companies (i.e. Medicare, Blue Cross Blue Shield, etc.) as local matching funds and from incentive payments received from insurance companies and the NMRE.